Benchmarking Energy Calculations Using Formal Proofs: Discussion and Outlook

 More broadly, this work demonstrates how Lean can provide a new paradigm for computational molecular simulations, where the results and the entire computational process are provably correct.
 Logical steps to build on this framework include implementing support for triclinic simulation boxes, Ewald summation for Coulomb interactions, neighbour lists to improve computational efficiency, and of course, integrating Newtons equations of motion to evolve particle trajectories.
-Some of these are matters of implementation (triclinic cells), but others will involve grappling yet-unresolved questions of how to handle various approximations in a formal environment, such as how to precisely describe the conditions under which neighbour lists can be trusted. \\
+Some of these are matters of implementation (triclinic cells), but others will involve grappling yet-unresolved questions of how to handle various approximations in a formal environment, such as how to precisely describe the conditions under which neighbour lists can be trusted.\\

+Nonetheless, we believe that Lean can be used (in principle) to implement molecular simulation software with all the features of the established packages used in daily practice.
+The user interface would not need to be more complex; the proofs and theorems would all be handled in the back-end.
+Furthermore, this could be integrated with software frameworks like MoSDeF \cite{summers_mosdef_2020} \cite{craven_achieving_2025}, that generate input files for multiple simulation engines.
+This would help address reproducibility and rigour at the ``outside world'' layer (Fig.~\ref{fig:io_monad}) in which the force field parameters, molecular specifications, and configuration are defined.
+This would also enable rigorous evaluation of traditional software using Lean software as a benchmark; MoSDeF could create inputs for both verified Lean software as well as for LAMMPS, and deviations between the respective outputs may signal a bug in LAMMPS. \\

 In our previous work, we showed Lean's broader utility for formalizing derivations in science as math proofs \cite{bobbin_formalizing_2024}, digitizing key results in absorption theory, thermodynamics, and kinematics.
 Joseph Tooby-Smith is also developing derivations in the high-energy physics field \cite{tooby_physics, tooby-smith_formalization_2024}.
-These early works showcase Lean's rigour and versatility for building a library (or libraries) of formally-verified results in diverse areas of science, facilitating rigorous verification of scientific ideas in different disciplines. \\
+These early works showcase Lean's rigour and versatility for building a library (or libraries) of formally-verified results in diverse areas of science, facilitating rigorous verification of scientific ideas in different disciplines.
+In the long term, we envision Lean being used to formalize not just interaction potentials or particle dynamics, but the very foundations of statistical mechanics itself.
+The mathematics of ensemble theory, such as definitions of the microcanonical (NVE) and canonical (NVT) ensembles and proofs about their properties, could be stated precisely, and then directly linked to formally verified simulation code.
+For instance, we imagine proving that a molecular dynamics simulation routine satisfies the conservation laws of the NVE ensemble, in the limit of infinitesimal time steps, and verifying the detailed balance condition of Monte Carlo moves.

 LeanLJ demonstrates how \emph{executable} scientific computing software can be tied to such proofs, using polymorphic functions.
 We believe this approach is quite general for reasoning about idealized Real-valued functions in scientific \emph{theories}, while linking these to floating-point executions in scientific computing software.
 Certigrad's \cite{selsam_developing_2017} approach is also worth considering; this verifies the high-level mathematics in Lean, and then links high-level functions to unverified, but efficient, linear algebra libraries written in C. Compared to our approach, Certigrad's ``bridge'' between verified math and executable math consequently happens at a higher level; our polymorphic functions build this bridge at the level of individual math operators (e.g. addition, division) and constants (e.g. $\pi$). \\